Windows 8.1: Online services and functionality

 Windows 8.1 adds tighter integration with several Microsoft-owned services.
 OneDrive (formerly SkyDrive) is integrated at the system level to sync user settings and files.
 Files are automatically downloaded in the background when they are accessed from the user's OneDrive folder, unless they are marked to be available offline.
-By default, only file metadata and thumbnails are stored locally, and reparse points are used to give the appearance of a normal directory structure to provide backwards compatibility.
+By default, only file metadata and thumbnails are stored locally, and reparse points are used to give the appearance of a normal directory structure to provide backward compatibility.
 The OneDrive app was updated to include a local file manager.
 OneDrive use on Windows 8.1 requires that a user's Windows account be linked to a Microsoft account; the previous SkyDrive desktop client (which did not have this requirement) is not supported on Windows 8.1.

 A Bing-based unified search system was added; it can analyze a user's search habits to return results featuring relevant local and online content.
-Full-screen "hero" displays aggregate news articles, Wikipedia entries, multimedia, and other content related to a search query; for instance, searching for a music performer would return photos of the performer, a biography, and their available songs and albums on Xbox Music.
+Full-screen "hero" displays aggregate news articles, Wikipedia entries, multimedia, and other content related to a search query: for instance, searching for a music performer would return photos of the performer, a biography, and their available songs and albums on Xbox Music.
 The messaging app from Windows 8 has been replaced by Skype, which also allows users to accept calls directly from the lock screen.
 Windows 8.1 also includes Internet Explorer 11, which adds support for SPDY and WebGL, and expanded developer tools.
 The Metro-style variant of IE11 also adds tab syncing, the ability to open an unlimited number of tabs, and Reading List integration.

 Due to Facebook Connect service changes, Facebook support is disabled in all bundled apps effective June 8, 2015.